gmilby/slingpic/readme.txt

 Contributors:      Ben Jackson, Pravin Paratey, Ray Jenkin Plugin Name:       Slingpic
 Plugin URI:        http://wordpress.org/extend/plugins/slingpic
+Tags:              widget, photography, picture, plugin, image, social network, share, blog monetization, blog revenue, del.icio.us, digg, facebook, floating social buttons, floating social widget, google plus, linkedin, pinterest, reddit, share, social bookmarking, social data, social plugin, tumblr, twitter, wordpress
-Tags:              widget, plugin, image, social network, share Author URI:        (http://www.slingpic.com)
+Author URI:        (http://www.slingpic.com)
 Requires at least: 3.0
-Tested up to:      3.5
+Tested up to:      3.5.1
-Stable tag:        3.0
+Stable tag:        3.2.2
-Version:           3.2.1
+Version:           3.2.2

+An image sharing tool, simply hover over an image to reveal a "share" button, your image can then be easily shared across multiple social networks.

 == Description ==
 Make it easy to share images from your website.
 Slingpic makes it easy for visitors to your website to share images across social networks, email and blogging platforms.
 A visitor simply needs to roll over an image on your site and they can quickly share an image in two clicks.
-Benefit from incremental traffic from shared images and links back to your website from popular social networks like Facebook and Twitter, Email and blogging platforms.
+Benefit from incremental traffic from shared images and links back to your website from popular social networks like Pinterest, Facebook, Twitter, Email and blogging platforms.

+Find out more at [slingpic.com](http://slingpic.com/ "Slingpic")

 == Installation ==
 1. Unzip slingpic.zip to the  /wp-content/plugins/ directory.